 Veronica Glick is an associate in Mayer Brown’s Washington DC office and a member of the firm’s National Security and Cybersecurity & Data Privacy practices.
 She is also a member of the firm’s Litigation and Dispute Resolution practice.
 Veronica counsels clients on a variety of complex and novel legal issues regarding national security, cybersecurity and international law in addition to assisting clients with government investigations and regulatory compliance.

-Veronica serves a member of a UN Experts Committee regarding the prevention of terrorist exploitation of the Internet and related information communications technologies.
+Veronica serves as a member of the United Nations Experts Committee regarding the prevention of terrorist exploitation of the Internet and related information communications technologies.
 Prior to joining Mayer Brown, Veronica completed a legal externship at the U.S. Department of Defense, Office of the General Counsel, International Affairs.
 She has also served as an Academic Researcher with the United Nations, Office of Legal Affairs.

 Veronica received a J.D. from Columbia Law School, where she was a Harlan Fiske Stone Scholar, a John Paul Stevens Fellow, recipient of the Parker School Recognition of Achievement in International and Comparative Law, and a member of the Columbia Journal of Transnational Law.
 She received an LL.B. from the London School of Economics.
 Veronica is member of the Bar of the State of New York and of the District of Columbia.